 Complete the following required course:

-Complete one of the four following required courses:
+Complete one of the three following required courses:

 - MBA 693R Creating the Virtuous Organization taught by Eva Witesman (3.0 credits, Fall/Winter; section 4 for Fall 2021)